corymickelson/NoPoDoFo/README.md

 ## Project Structure

 NoPoDoFo bindings `/src` follow as closely as possible the same folder structure as PoDoFo.
-The library `/lib` provides a signature map from native bindings to typescript definitions, as interfaces and enums.
-These types are exported when NoPoDoFo is included as a dependency, `import {} from 'nopodofo'`.
+NoPoDoFo provides a definitions file included in the repository; typescript style enums, types, and interfaces are also available and exported from `index.js`.
-Using NoPoDoFo as a stand alone library is possible, but the api is faily low level requiring some familiarity with the PDF specification.
-It is my hope that NoPoDoFo will used as a building block for higher level PDF libraries for the NodeJS ecosystem.
+Using NoPoDoFo as a stand alone library is possible, but the api is fairly low level requiring some familiarity with the PDF specification.
+It is my hope that NoPoDoFo will be used as a building block for higher level PDF libraries for the NodeJS ecosystem.

-### Conventions

-NoPoDoFo exports class definitions with the `I` prefix, ex `IDocument` is the typescript interface to NoPoDoFo::Document, which is a wrapper around PoDoFo::PdfMemDocument.

-NoPoDoFo exports enum's and other static values with the `NPDF` prefix, ex `NPDFWriteMode` is an enumerable, that has been copied from
-PoDoFo::ePdfWriteMode for NoPoDoFo ease of use.
-If NoPoDoFo did not create and copy such values the end user would have to have an intimate knowledge of PoDoFo.